davidmoten/geo/README.md

-A rigorous exploration of this topic would be fun.
+A rigorous exploration of this topic would be fun to do or see.
 Let me know if you've done it or have a link and I'll update this page!

 Links
 -------